ameya051/spenz/README.md

 - **Categorize Transactions:** Organize your transactions by categories for better clarity.
 - **Account Management:** Assign transactions to specific accounts.
 - **CSV Import:** Import transactions from CSV files for quick data entry.
+- **Budget Management:** Set monthly budgets and receive notifications when thresholds are reached.
+- **AI-Powered Insights:** Get AI-driven insights into your monthly spending patterns.

 ## Tech Stack